gatsbyjs/gatsby/docs/docs/api-specification.md

 graphql schema -> create pages -> compile component queries -> run queries ->
 fin

-Once the initial bootstrap is finish a `webpack-dev-server` will be started, and an express server for serving files for the development server, and for a production build, the first is starting to build a CSS then JavaScript then HTML with webpack.
+Once the initial bootstrap is finished a `webpack-dev-server` will be started, and an express server for serving files for the development server, and for a production build, first is starting to build a CSS then JavaScript then HTML with webpack.

 During these processes there are various extension points where plugins can intervene.
 All major processes have an `onPre` and `onPost` e.g. `onPreBootstrap`